nerdguidedc/nerdguidedc.github.io/_posts/2016-03-12-nerd-nite-march-2016.md

   city: Washington
   state: DC
   zip: 20001
-tags: [ 'Nerd Nite DC', 'Natural History Museum', '21+ Events', 'Lectures' ]
+tags: [ 'Nerd Nite DC', 'Biology', 'Natural History Museum', '21+ Events', 'Lectures' ]
 excerpt: >
   At this month’s Nerd Nite DC, experts at the Natural History Museum are taking a step back in deep time to uncover chapters